San Diego in September Is What the locals live for!

 If you didn’t get the chance to get out of the house yet this summer and are still looking for a getaway, I higher recommend you consider San Diego in September.
 The sun is warm, and the water feels so refreshing.
 You always don’t have to worry about crowds and high season prices.

-Top Events happening in San Diego during September:
+Top Events Happening in San Diego In September:

-The San Diego Bayfair is a high adrenaline event featuring thunder boat racing, tunnel hulls, drag boats, hydroplanes, and live music as well as specialty vendors and food, along and on the waters of Mission Bay.
+The San Diego Bayfair is hosted on Mission bay and is a high adrenaline event featuring thunder boat racing, tunnel hulls, drag boats, hydroplanes, live music as well as specialty vendors and food.

 The San Diego Blues Festival is the largest blues event in the city, which has been running for over ten years on the waterfront Embarcadero.